 Updates made PRIOR to the application deadline will be considered part of the initial application and will be reviewed by the admissions committee.
 However, although the application system will still allow applicants to make some updates AFTER the deadline, there is no guarantee that the admissions committee will review them.

 Can my application to the Statistics PhD program be transferred to the MS program if my PhD application is not successful?

 Applicants who indicate that they would like to be considered for the master's program in the 'Program Selection' section of the online application are eligible to request that their application be reviewed by the MS Admissions Committee.

-In order to pursue this option, the applicant must directly respond to the PhD admissions decision email within three business days indicating this request.
-However, we cannot guarantee that the Graduate Admissions Committee will accept your application request for the master's program.
-You will be notified via email whether your request has been granted.
+In order to pursue this option, applicants must submit an email request within three business days of receiving the PhD admissions decision notification.
+Note that it is not guaranteed that the MS Admissions Committee will accept your application for review.
+You will be notified via email whether your request has been approved.

 I previously applied to the PhD program but was not admitted.
 Do I need to send a complete application again when I reapply?